mia-platform/distribution/modules/observability/metrics-server/README.md

 |----------------|----------------|
 | 1.27.x         | 0.6.4          |

+## User customization

+## EKS User

+If you are using our cni module or a cni that don’t use the amazon cni daemonset, you have to set the `hostNetwork` option of deployment to `true` for allowing the api-server to reach its endpoint.

 [Here is the link to Metrics Server official repository]: https://github.com/kubernetes-sigs/metrics-server
 	"Metrics Server GitHub Repository"
 [Metrics API]: https://github.com/kubernetes/metrics